 Time: However long your photos take!

-To actually catch the sunrise here, you need to begin hiking in the darkness, so a headlamp (as well as sturdy footwear) is absolutely required.
+To actually catch the sunrise here, you’ll need to begin hiking in complete darkness.
+A high-quality headlamp as well as sturdy footwear is absolutely required.
 Dress in layers because the chilly morning will typically give way to very warm mid-mornings and downright hot afternoons.

-As the day wears on, this spot will get more crowded, so sunrise is a great time to enjoy this spot completely solo.
+As the day wears on, this spot will get more crowded, so sunrise is a great time to enjoy Ryan Mountain completely solo.